primecoder/VisionML-Simplified/README.md

 ### The Goal

 Learning (and any anything else in life) should be easy and fun.
-The goal for this article is to simplify the building block for using Apple's Machine Learning framework and its Vision framework to the bare minimum.
+The goal in this article is to simplify the building block for using Apple's Machine Learning framework and its Vision framework to the bare minimum - get it to work and easy to understand.
 Then, from thereon we can expand our understanding to tackle more complex work.

 ### The plan

-1. Train ML Model to recognise and classify our hand-posture images
+1. Use Xcode Developer Tool to train ML Model to classify hand-posture images
 2. Get images from device's camera
-3. Use our ML model to classify the images
+3. Use our trained ML model to classify the images captured from the camera
 4. Re-train our ML model, i.e. make it more accurate
 5. Bob is your uncle and the world is our oyster.
 Let's do something cool about this!